peatahaya/microblogFlask/README.md

 Flask Mega Tutorial

 This repository contains the code for a microblog application built as part of the Flask Mega Tutorial by Miguel Grinberg.
-The tutorial guides you through creating a fully-featured web application using the Flask framework, covering everything from setup to deployment.
-This project is based on the concepts introduced in Part I: Hello, World! and serves as a starting point for the tutorial series.
+The tutorial guides you through creating a fully-featured web application using the Flask framework.
+This project is based on the concepts introduced in Part 1, 2, 3 and 4.

 Features